Photo: Ken Willard (40) with UNC's 1964 starting offense

 “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime.” ---Mark Twain, Innocents Abroad/Roughing It

-The two late coaches scheduled the meeting as the back end of a home-and-home series.
-Michigan State’s road trip marked the first time a fully integrated football team played on Dixie turf at the height of the Civil Rights movement.
-Before Daugherty's landmark Underground Railroad teams, schools limited black players on their roster to a handful -- fewer than a half-dozen.
+The two late coaches scheduled the meeting as the back end of a home-and-home series, with the 1962 and 1963 contests played at Spartan Stadium.
+North Carolina's all-white roster had faced an integrated team by 1964, but the Spartans' road trip marked the first time a fully integrated football lineup played on Dixie turf at the height of the Civil Rights movement.

 “I didn’t want my parents to be subjected to the kind of humiliation that they might encounter,” said Summers, adding Webster felt the same.
 “We knew the only blacks in the stadium would be the ones working.”